respondsToSelector Of Super

 1 | @protocol ProtocolA <NSObject> |

-The correct way is to call the instancesRespondToSelector
+The correct way is to call the instancesRespondToSelector method on the parent class to check.

 1 | + if ([A instancesRespondToSelector:@selector(funA)]) { // Good! |

-There may be an idea whether it is possible to use [super class]
+There may be an idea whether it is possible to use [super class] to replace A?

-Unfortunately this is another mistake, the correct way to do it is [self superclass]
+Unfortunately this is another mistake, the correct way to do it is [self superclass]。

 The reason is exactly the same as described earlier.